 B – Budgeting.
-There is a simple rule to getting rich – Spend less than you earn.
-You normally know what you earn because it comes from one to three sources (paycheck, investments, side income).
+There is a simple, yet obvious rule to getting rich – Spend less than you earn.
+You normally know what you earn because it comes from a handful of sources (paycheck, investments, side income).
 However most people have many more spending channels.
 So to control spending, keep a budget for a few months to get an idea of your outflows.
 Once you know how you spend, you can control it by cutting back and changing your spending patterns.
-Budgeting gives you the information you need.
+Budgeting gives you the information you need to manage what you spend against what you earn.
 Information is power, and budgeting is one of the most powerful tools in effective personal finance.

 C – Credit Cards.
 These can be good or evil financial tools.
-Use them wisely and pay off your balance on time, could mean you get up to 55 days of free credit (money that you leave in your high interest account) and plus there are all the reward and cash back programs you could benefit from.
-However, if you just use your cards to fund bad spending habits, you end up in debt and credit cards will become the bane of your financial life.
+Using them wisely and paying off your balance on time, could mean you getting up to 55 days of free credit (money that you leave in your high interest account).
+This is addition to all the reward and cash back programs you could benefit from.
+However, if you just use your cards to fund bad spending habits, you end up in debt and credit cards will become the bane of your financial life (see item “A” above).
 One of the best ways to avoid high credit debt, is to pick the right credit card for you.
 There are a number of sites that help you choose the right credit based on your current and expected future needs.